bytebase/bytebase.com-old/content/docs/get-started/configure-workspace/register-accounts.md

 </hint-block>

+User can login Bytebase directly with her GitLab / GitHub, below shows the GitLab login process, GitHub works in a similar way:

-In order to log in with GitLab:
+In order to log in with GitLab,

 1. In Bytebase, the **Workspace Owner** completes [VCS configuration](/docs/vcs-integration/add-git-provider).
-2. In GitLab, set the public email the same as the registered email in Bytebase.
+2. When a user tries to use the GitLab Login, Bytebase will first try to match the GitLab public email with the existing member in Bytebase.
+In GitLab, the public email can be set here.

    ![gitlab-public-email](/docs/get-started/configure-workspace/register-accounts/gitlab-public-email.webp)

+   If a matching member is found, then that user will login as that existing Bytebase member.
+Otherwise, Bytebase will create a new member with an unguessable random password, and allow the user to login as that created member.
+Later, user can visit her profile page to change the password, which enables her to login using password as well.

 ## Update password